ioannisPApapadopoulos/HierarchicalProximalGalerkin.jl/README.md

 "Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints", Ioannis.
 P. A. Papadopoulos (2024).

-It combines the proximal Galerkin solver of Keith and Surowiec () with the hierarchical p-FEM basis to achieve very-high-order discretizations of:
+It combines the proximal Galerkin solver of Keith and Surowiec ([paper](https://doi.org/10.1007/s10208-024-09681-8)) with the hierarchical p-FEM basis to achieve very-high-order discretizations of:
     (i)   the obstacle problem,
-    (ii)  the generalized elastic-plastic torsion problem,
-    (iii) the thermoforming problem: an obstacle-type quasi-variational inequality.
+    (ii)  the generalized elastic-plastic torsion problem, and (iii) the thermoforming problem: an obstacle-type quasi-variational inequality.